byte-core/bytecore/README.md

 Softforks: 3.
 SegWit, CSV, NVersionBits

-You can mine DigiByte on one of five separate mining algorithms.
+You can mine Bytecore on one of five separate mining algorithms.
 Each algo averages out to mine 20% of new blocks.
 This allows for much greater decentralization than other blockchains.
 An attacker with 99% of of any individual algorithm would still be unable to hardfork the blockchain, making DigiByte much more secure against PoW attacks than other blockchains.

 DigiShield Hardfork: Block 67,200, Feb.
 28th, 2014